News

 • giving our clients diverse and inclusive shortlists of potential employees, while taking out any information that could cause unconscious bias.

 Our commitment to gender equality is also why we started our Women’s Leadership Programme.
-It brings like-minded female professionals together in a safe environment, and helps them better understand themselves and take the next step in their careers.
+It brings like-minded female professionals together in a safe environment, and helps them better

 Written by